 ‘Sarah has put her life on the page: both the struggles and the triumphs.
 This is an act of generosity to the world.’
 Dr Mariam Tokhi

-Sarah is a brown female doctor who emigrated to Australia in the 1990s.
+Sarah is a brown female doctor who migrated from Sri Lanka as a child.
 Her journey to becoming a paediatrician has been challenging, right from the schoolyard.
-As a minority, she was perceived as different.
-She tried hard to blend in, but she was unfamiliar to her peers.
-No brown heroines in the fairytales she was exposed to left her with few role models.
-As an adult, a graduate in the medical world, she experienced a new kind of obstacle: being female in a male-driven hospital environment.
+As one of the few migrant kids in her class, she was seen as different.
+No brown heroines in the books she read left her with few role models.
+As a medical student, she faced others’ judgements based on her skin colour.
+As a graduate doctor, she experienced a new kind of obstacle: being female in a male-driven hospital environment.

 When she eventually walked across the stage to get her paediatric letters, with a drip in her arm, a pregnant belly, a toddler on her hip and heels that could shatter a glass ceiling, victory was bittersweet.